inBeat/inbeat-website/content/top-influencers/tiktok/fashion/singapore/_index.md

 ---
-title: Top 10 Fashion TikTok Influencers In Singapore In 2023
+title: Top 10 Fashion TikTok Influencers In Singapore In 2024
 description: >-
-  Find top fashion TikTok influencers in Singapore in 2023.
+  Find top fashion TikTok influencers in Singapore in 2024.
 Most popular hashtags: #fyp #fashion #foryou #tiktoksg.
 platform: TikTok
 hits: 11
-text_top: Discover the most popular TikTok influencers on inBeat.
+text_top: See the most popular TikTok profiles on inBeat.
-text_bottom: Our search engine aggregates 11 TikTok influencers like this in Singapore for you to pitch.
+text_bottom: Our database has 11 TikTok influencers like this in Singapore for you to pitch.
 profiles:
   - username: "boonkaewnaree"
     fullname: >-